VariantSync/patching-with-matching-eval/README.md

-# Reproduction Package for Pushing the Boundaries of Patch Automation
+# Reproduction Package for Pushing the Boundaries of Patch Automation (ICSE 2026)

 This artifact comprises the files and data to reproduce our evaluation of various patchers, including mpatch.